Ultimate Day Trip: Taking the Bus from Las Vegas to Grand Canyon

 Part of your tour includes lunch.
 Once you enter the restaurant, proceed to the counter and hand them your voucher.
 They will then proceed to seat you.
 The restaurant runs an efficient process.
 Your voucher allows you to choose any item off their menu as well as a drink.
 The options are limited but it was pretty good considering the amount of visitors they have to serve per day.

 Once you have had lunch, roam through the area and enjoy the view from the rim of the Grand Canyon.
-You can also explore the Native American Village that features authentic housing and sweat lodges.
+You can also explore the Native American Village which features authentic housing and sweat lodges.

 Guano Point

 Back on the bus, you will travel to the next spot, Guano Point, where you will have 1.25 hours to explore the area.
 In the 1930’s two men were traveling down the river, and discovered a bat cave.
-When they checked it out, they found bat feces, guano, which was a popular ingredient for fertilizer.
+When they checked it out, they found bat feces, and guano, which was a popular ingredient for fertilizer.

 Over the years, attempts were made to create a mining operation and to build a tramway across the canyon.
-Unfortunately the mine was not successful, and was closed in 1960.
+Unfortunately, the mine was not successful and was closed in 1960.
 Tourists can still see remnants of the old mining operation when they visit Guano Point.

 Guano Point offers another perspective of the canyon.
 The views are simply mesmerizing, and you can see the Colorado River winding its way through the depths of the canyon.
 If you are feeling adventurous, you can venture up the hill and climb to the top of the rocks for an even more amazing view.